DouglasPonce85/react-netflix-blaster/README.md

 <img src="https://tfwiki.net/mediawiki/images2/thumb/6/67/SDCCBlasterBoxArt.jpg/300px-SDCCBlasterBoxArt.jpg" width="120">

-I'm a Big "Old School" Transformer's Fan.
+**I'm a big "Old School" Transformer's Fan**.
 So probably at this point you may wondered...

 | QUESTION | DESCRIPTION |
 | ------ | ----------- |